JadeAffolabi/Projects/README.md

-# Python-Projects
+# Projects
-A collection of projects to demonstrate skills in python
+This is a collection of projects.